ibm-cloud-docs/openwhisk/openwhisk_webactions.md

 ```
 {: codeblock}

-The default content-type for an HTTP response is `application/json` and the body may be any allowed JSON value.
-The default content-type may be omitted from the headers.
+The default `Content-Type` for an HTTP response is `application/json`, and the body can be any allowed JSON value.
+The default `Content-Type` can be omitted from the headers.

-It is important to be aware of the [response size limit](./openwhisk_reference.html) for actions since a response that exceeds the predefined system limits will fail.
-Large objects should not be sent inline through OpenWhisk, but instead deferred to an object store, for example.
+It is important to be aware of the [response size limit](./openwhisk_reference.html) for actions since a response that exceeds the predefined system limits fail.
+Large objects are not sent inline through OpenWhisk, but instead deferred to an object store, for example.

 ## Handling HTTP requests with actions
 {: #openwhisk_webactions_http}

 An OpenWhisk action that is not a web action requires both authentication and must respond with a JSON object.
-In contrast, web actions may be invoked without authentication, and may be used to implement HTTP handlers that respond with _headers_, _statusCode_, and _body_ content of different types.
-The web action must still return a JSON object, but the OpenWhisk system (namely the `controller`) will treat a web action differently if its result includes one or more of the following as top level JSON properties:
+In contrast, web actions can be invoked without authentication, and can be used to implement HTTP handlers that respond with _headers_, _statusCode_, and _body_ content of different types.
+The web action must return a JSON object.
+However, the OpenWhisk system (namely the `controller`), treats a web action differently if its result includes one or more of the following top-level JSON properties:

-- `headers`: a JSON object where the keys are header-names and the values are string, number, or boolean values for those headers (default is no headers).
-To send multiple values for a single header, the header's value should be a JSON array of values.
+- `headers`: A JSON object where the keys are header-names and the values are string, number, or boolean values for those headers (default is no headers).
+To send multiple values for a single header, the header's value is a JSON array of values.
-- `statusCode`: a valid HTTP status code (default is 200 OK).
+- `statusCode`: A valid HTTP status code (default is 200 OK).
-- `body`: a string which is either plain text or a base64 encoded string (for binary data).
+- `body`: A string that is either plain text or a base64 encoded string (for binary data).

-The controller will pass along the action-specified headers, if any, to the HTTP client when terminating the request/response.
-Similarly the controller will respond with the given status code when present.
+The controller is to pass along the action-specified headers, if any, to the HTTP client that terminates the request/response.
+Similarly, the controller responds with the status code when present.
 Lastly, the body is passed along as the body of the response.
-Unless a `content-type header` is declared in the action result’s `headers`, the body is passed along as is if it’s a string (or results in an error otherwise).
-When the `content-type` is defined, the controller will determine if the response is binary data or plain text and decode the string using a base64 decoder as needed.
-Should the body fail to decoded correctly, an error is returned to the caller.
+Unless a `Content-Type` header is declared in the action result’s `headers`, the body is passed along as is if it’s a string (or results in an error otherwise).
+When the `Content-Type` is defined, the controller determines whether the response is binary data or plain text and decode the string by using a base64 decoder as needed.
+If the body fails to decode correctly, an error is returned to the caller.

-_Note_: A JSON object or array is treated as binary data and must be base64 encoded as shown in the example above.
+_Note_: A JSON object or array is treated as binary data, and must be base64 encoded.

 ## HTTP Context

-All web actions, when invoked, receives additional HTTP request details as parameters to the action input argument.
-They are:
+All web actions, when invoked, receive HTTP request details as parameters to the action input argument.

+See the following HTTP parameters:

-- `__ow_method` (type: string). the HTTP method of the request.
+- `__ow_method` (type: string).
+The HTTP method of the request.
-- `__ow_headers` (type: map string to string): A the request headers.
+- `__ow_headers` (type: map string to string): The request headers.
-- `__ow_path` (type: string): the unmatched path of the request (matching stops after consuming the action extension).
+- `__ow_path` (type: string): The unmatched path of the request (matching stops once the action extension is consumed).
-- `__ow_user` (type: string): the namespace identifying the OpenWhisk authenticated subject
+- `__ow_user` (type: string): The namespace that identifies the OpenWhisk authenticated subject
-- `__ow_body` (type: string): the request body entity, as a base64 encoded string when content is binary, or plain string otherwise
+- `__ow_body` (type: string): The request body entity, as a base64 encoded string when content is binary, or plain string otherwise
-- `__ow_query` (type: string): the query parameters from the request as an unparsed string
+- `__ow_query` (type: string): The query parameters from the request as an unparsed string

-A request may not override any of the named `__ow_` parameters above; doing so will result in a failed request with status equal to 400 Bad Request.
+A request cannot override any of the named `__ow_` parameters.
+Doing so, results in a failed request with status equal to 400 Bad Request.

 The `__ow_user` is only present when the web action is [annotated to require authentication](./openwhisk_annotations.html#openwhisk_annotations_webactions) and allows a web action to implement its own authorization policy.
 The `__ow_query` is available only when a web action elects to handle the ["raw" HTTP request](#raw-http-handling).
-It is a string containing the query parameters parsed from the URI (separated by `&`).
-The `__ow_body` property is present either when handling "raw" HTTP requests, or when the HTTP request entity is not a JSON object or form data.
-Web actions otherwise receive query and body parameters as first class properties in the action arguments with body parameters taking precedence over query parameters, which in turn take precedence over action and package parameters.
+It is a string that contains the query parameters that are parsed from the URI (separated by `&`).
+The `__ow_body` property is present in either "raw" HTTP requests, or when the HTTP request entity is not a JSON object or form data.
+Otherwise, web actions receive query and body parameters as first class properties in the action argument.
+Body parameters take precedence over query parameters, which in turn take precedence over action and package parameters.

 ## HTTPS Endpoint support